First Published on November 14, 2016

-- There are snacks and water available on sale at the revived bakery of Ross Island.
+- There are snacks and water available on sale at the restored bakery on the Island.

 - Be careful when exploring the ruins as there are plenty of sharp objects around the floor and walls.

 - Always carry your ID with you.
-Though we were not asked, you could be as this is under the Navy management.
+Though we were not asked, you could be as this is under Navy management.